echoromeo/hanobo/README.md

 * Restart Home Assistant, you will get this warning:

-      WARNING (MainThread) [homeassistant.loader] You are using a custom component for climate.nobo_hub which has not been tested by Home Assistant.
+      WARNING (MainThread) [homeassistant.loader] You are using a custom component for nobo_hub.climate which has not been tested by Home Assistant.
 This component might cause stability problems, be sure to disable it if you do experience issues with Home Assistant.

 * Play around and figure out what does not work..